UMass-Rescue/Algo_S22/Manual.md

 Pass address and language as arguments.
 After this the prompt asks the question if specialized agents are required?
 And the options along with that.
 If the specialization is required then type which specialization otherwise type “No”.
 The specialization options given right now are of Cryptanalyst, IT, Forensic Chemist and Connoisseur.
 The output will be a list with IDs of two investigators.

-ADDITIONAL FEATURES:
+**ADDITIONAL FEATURES:**

 The algorithm I have written is a very basic skeleton which is based on a few assumptions such as the number of people working on a case are around 10-15 (which is ideal case though) such that the time complexity would not impact the performance much.
 Another assumption is that I/O works perfectly fine without network failure and security issues.
 So there is scope of improvement.

-Currently, I am considering that the coordinator is managing only one case, ‘GAMMA’.
+Currently I am considering that the coordinator is managing only one case, ‘GAMMA’.
 Although it may be the case that the coordinator manages multiple cases and a few special agents are working on multiple cases which will impact the availability.
 This can be implemented in future.
 Based on this I will need to add the field where first I select the Case name.

 Asynchronous programming can be added to improve the response time.
 Fault tolerance needs to be handled with replication (with or without Docker).
 Once there is replication Data inconsistency needs to be handled across databases and collections.
 (Need to check the implementation of locks while updating the db.)